sierra-alpha/wakahiki/README.rst

 Description
 ===========

-Further documentation to follow, especially an example for the config file required.
+See the linked git hub repo for documentation, especially an example for the config file required.
 You can group similar tasks that need to be in order whilst having these tasks be part of a larger priority list that is then used to determine the processing order.
 Scripts needing output and